TASK-1

 A few simple changes will set up the site menu, layout, and home page.

-Open Views\Shared\_Layout.cshtml, and replace the contents of the file with the following code.
-The changes are highlighted.
+Open Views\Shared\_Layout.cshtml, and replace the contents of the

 <!DOCTYPE html>